 Go on a Desert Oasis Quad Bike Tour

 Quad biking is a great way to experience the landscape and back roads of Ouarzazate.
-We had an absolutely smashing time tearing up the dunes in Merzouga, and Ouarzazate has nearly as many places to explore.
+We had an absolutely smashing time tearing up the dunes and glamping in Merzouga, and Ouarzazate has nearly as many places to explore.

 Zip past magnificent rock formations and small Berber villages on your way to the scenic Fint Oasis.
 The trip rides along ancient caravan routes, past Ait Benhaddou, and several old film sets along the way.